GiovannyLeone/GiovannyLeone/README.md

 ## Add your GitHub in the project in package.json

+On the top, add this line:
 "repository": "your repositorio"

+ In the Scripts you has this comands:
   -- `npm run predeploy` <br/>
   -- `npm run deploy`